gobeyondidentity/developer-docs/docs/sdks/javascript-sdk/integrate-with-auth0.md

 1. The `useEffect` is only called once on page load.
 In this function, we initialize the Beyond Identity SDK and use [`embedded.isAuthenticateUrl`](overview#authenticate-url-validation) to check if the current page that was redirected to is in fact a valid `bi-authenticate` URL.
 2. If the URL is valid, we pull the URL using `window.location.href` and pass that directly into `biAuthenticate` in step 3.
 3. `biAuthenticate` calls `embedded.authenticate` with a valid `bi-authenticate` URL.
-This function performs a challenge/response against a credential bound to your browser.
-Note that the callback in `embedded.authenticate` contains logic in order to prompt a user to select a credential if there is more than one.
+This function performs a challenge/response against a passkey bound to your browser.
+Note that the callback in `embedded.authenticate` contains logic in order to prompt a user to select a passkey if there is more than one.
 4. Finally, the response of `embedded.authenticate` contains a `redirectURL`.
 Follow this redirectURL to complete the OAuth/OIDC flow.

 ## What does it look like?